 Once they feel comfortable with each other, the cat's progress to sniffing flanks.
 That could be similar to a human's "nice to meet you" polite handshake.
 This is the area that holds the family scent of other cat's body rubs, grooming, or a human's petting hand, so it tells the sniffer quite a lot about the cat.

 Finally, the last step is a sniff of the anal region beneath the raised tail.
 The cat's signature scent is found here.
 Kitties that keep the tail down and don't want to be sniffed might be compared to a shy person hiding her face.

 A raised tail signals "I mean no threat."
-So the combination of a raised tail with offering a butt-sniffing opportunity is the equivalent of a human's enthusiastic hug or a kiss on each cheek in greeting.
+So, the combination of a raising a tail with offering a butt-sniffing opportunity is the equivalent of a human's enthusiastic hug or a kiss on each cheek in greeting.

 When kitty presents his tail in your face, does he really expect you to sniff?
 Probably not.
 Cats are smart, and as much as they love us, they realize we are not feline.
 But the body language of politely opening themselves up to a sniff—figuratively uncovering their face so we see and recognize the "real kitty"—is a huge compliment granted between trusting friends.
 The cat butt sniff offer is a back-handed feline compliment.